harrymchugh/pinns/containers/README.md

 With the SIF file you can now execute OpenFOAM and CFDPINN training codes on whatever hardware you have available.

+Note most apptainer commands can be directly substituted with singularity if that is what is installed on your machine.
+For example `apptainer pull` would become `singularity pull`.

 ### TMPDIR and running out of space error
 For large containers such as the CFDPINN container a common issue that users can run into is an error that suggests there is a lack of space.
 This is due to the way Apptainer uses temporary directories when building/pulling containers.